ccat3z/stars/README.md

 * [hashicorp/nomad](https://github.com/hashicorp/nomad): Nomad is an easy-to-use, flexible, and performant workload orchestrator that can deploy a mix of microservice, batch, containerized, and non-containerized applications.
 Nomad is easy to operate and scale and has native Consul and Vault integrations.
 * [qgaye/note](https://github.com/qgaye/note): just note
 * [lainsce/notejot](https://github.com/lainsce/notejot): Stupidly-simple notes app.
+* [iamhosseindhv/notistack](https://github.com/iamhosseindhv/notistack): Highly customizable notification snackbars (toasts) that can be stacked on top of each other
 * [nissl-lab/npoi](https://github.com/nissl-lab/npoi): a .NET library that can read/write Office formats without Microsoft Office installed.
 No COM+, no interop.
 * [lilydjwg/nvchecker](https://github.com/lilydjwg/nvchecker): New version checker for software releases
 * [vito/oci-build-task](https://github.com/vito/oci-build-task): a Concourse task for building OCI images